-Ezlo is even more irritating than Navi.
-His tendency to point out the obvious over and over again makes you wonder if he was related to a certain Owl mentioned below...
+Ezlo is arguably even more irritating than Navi.
+His tendency to point out the obvious over and over again makes you wonder if he was related to a certain owl mentioned below...
 Also, his voice is far more annoying than Navi's.
-Also, the shock upon realizing that Link has been carrying around what looks like a 99 years old man on his head for most of the game.
+Also, the shock upon realizing that Link has been carrying around what looks like a 99 year-old man on his head for most of the game.

 On the other hand, at least Ezlo doesn't interrupt the game as much as Navi does, and he's actually fairly important to the plot to make up for it, being the one who shrinks you down to Minish-size and being really important to the backstory.

 The owl, by the way, is one Kaepora Gaebora.
 Unique in that he only shows up around three or four times, and that he's not of the "Hey Listen!" variety.
 He's annoying solely on the fact that his dialogues - which activate when you walk by certain places, whether you want them to or not - consist of tens of screens that you'll cycle through four or five times because mashing the A button to advance the dialogue quicker (which doesn't always work!) results in him reaching the end and giving a "would you like me to repeat that?", which you immediately accept because you've been mashing said A button!
 (Oh, everybody in the game but him defaults to "no" when it comes to asking if you want them to repeat.)
 At least his music is cool, and his dialogue can be mostly skipped entirely by pressing B past a certain point.